aditya9277/Startup-Sense/README.md

 ## 🧠 Project Overview

-**StartupOS** is a full-stack **SaaS platform** built with a mission to **empower early-stage startups** through AI-driven strategy, execution automation, market intelligence, and real-time consultation.
+**StartupSense** is a full-stack **SaaS platform** built with a mission to **empower early-stage startups** through AI-driven strategy, execution automation, market intelligence, and real-time consultation.

 It combines the power of:
 - 🧠 Large Language Models (LLMs)